An overview of the childcare subsidies in Singapore

 There is a solution to this problem but not many Singaporeans know about this.
 If you think that childcare costs have been escalating beyond your reach, it’s time to stop worrying.

-We bring you 3 clever ways of tapping on existing Government schemes to make childcare more affordable to you.
+We bring you 3 clever ways of tapping on existing Childcare subsidies in Singapore to make childcare more affordable to you.

 1. Tap on your child’s CDA to defray childcare costs